bogdanr/bogdanr.github.io/_posts/2017-11-06-basic-function-generators.md

 ![DDS Kit]({{ site.url }}/assets/img/DDS-Kit-new.jpg)

 I got this mostly because I felt like building a kit and I imagine it would come in handy at some point.
 I like its design for its simplicity but I don't enjoy using it because it's awkward to operate.
 It didn't come with a power supply so I adapted the picoPSU I've had around.
-The power supply was way more expensive than the kit :smiley:
+The power supply was way more expensive than the kit!

 ![DDS Kit]({{ site.url }}/assets/img/DDS-Kit.jpg)